 Series/Sequel: Breaking the Ice

-Disclaimer: I don´t own them but I love them dearly.
+Disclaimer: I don't own them, but I love them dearly.

-Summary: Greg and Grissom are going out
+Summary: Greg and Grissom go on a date.

 Warning: Slash, M/M, Spoiler for "After the Show"

 Feedback: Yes, please.
-It´s the icing on my cake.
+It's the icing on my cake.

 Released: March 2004